2019年12月英语六级第1套听力原文及题目

 5.

-A) It is a book of European history.
+A) It is enjoyable.

-B) It is an introduction to music.
+B) It is educational.

-D) It is a collection of photos.
+D) It is adapted from a drama.

 6.